drivebuddyai/deeplearningchallenge/Readme.md

 # Observation:
 - Largers number of epochs are required.
+- Better Deep Learning models can be used provided one have better hardware.
 - Better hardware configuration are needed for faster training.
 - Some synthetic data can be creating by performing image operations like rotation, scaling, mirroring etc. also correspondingly the co-ordinates.